Markets Look to U.K. Election, ECB for Direction

 July WTI was recently down 11 cents at $48.08 a barrel, while Brent for August delivery was 8 cents lower at $50.04 a barrel.

-Joanne Chiu, Kosaku Narioka, Kenan Machado and Jenny Hsu contributed to this article.
+Joanne Chiu, Rob Taylor, Kosaku Narioka, Kenan Machado and Jenny Hsu contributed to this article.

 Write to Ese Erheriene at ese.erheriene@wsj.com